emilyrosenberg/grain-free-friend/README.md

 The favorite finder page allows logged-in users to see a random recipe or a recipe based on keywords.
 - _Save favorites: As a Site User I can add and save favorites so that I can return to the site to see recipes that suit me._<br>
 In the favorites finder, a user can save a recipe to their favorites and view them on the Favorites page.

 ### Manual Testing
 This web app was tested in Chrome Developer Tools for troubleshooting functionality and style problems during development.
-It was tested on iOS with Chrome and Safari.
+Responsiveness was tested with CDT and [Responsive Design Checker](https://responsivedesignchecker.com/).
+Functionality was tested on iOS with Chrome and Safari.
 The UX design was tested by users.

 ### Bugs
 Missing imports